Furnace Creek, California: Climate

 Furnace Creek holds the record for the highest recorded temperature in the world, reaching 134 °F on July 10, 1913.
-Some meteorologists dispute the accuracy of the 1913 temperature measurement.
+Some meteorologists dispute the accuracy of this measurement.

 In addition, a ground temperature of 201 F was recorded in Furnace Creek on July 15, 1972; this may be the highest natural ground surface temperature ever recorded.
-(Temperatures measured directly on the ground may exceed air temperatures by 50 to 90 °F (30 to 50 °C).)
-The former world record for the highest overnight low temperature was 110.0 °F, set on 5 July 1918, in Furnace Creek.
+(Temperatures measured directly on the ground may exceed air temperatures by 50 to 90 °F [28 to 50 °C].)
+The former world record for the highest overnight low temperature was 110.0 °F, set on July 5, 1918, in Furnace Creek.